 The Samsung Galaxy is a phone that's unlike anything you'll have seen on the market.
-It's just stunning.
+It's just stunning - and we've spent a few months testing out its workings properly.

 It's incredibly expensive in a world where mid-range phones are more than good enough to handle most tasks people like... but the second you pick it up it's easy to see why.